Tata Power Appoints Ms. Nishi Vasudeva as Additional Non-Executive Independent Director

 AI Summary

-Tata Power's Board of Directors approved the appointment of Ms. Nishi Vasudeva (DIN: 03016991) as Additional Non-Executive Independent Director at its meeting on May 12, 2026, with her tenure commencing May 13, 2026 and continuing until March 29, 2031, subject to shareholder approval.
-Ms. Vasudeva brings over 38 years of petroleum industry experience, having served as CMD of HPCL, a Fortune 500 company, until March 2016.
-She is the first woman in India to lead an energy sector organisation and the first Indian to receive the Platts "Global CEO of the Year" award in the Energy sector.
-She holds a B.A. in Economics (Honours) from Delhi University and an MBA from IIM Calcutta.
+Tata Power's Board approved the appointment of Ms. Nishi Vasudeva (DIN: 03016991) as Additional Non-Executive Independent Director on May 12, 2026, with her tenure running from May 13, 2026 to March 29, 2031, subject to shareholder approval.
+A former CMD of HPCL and the first woman to lead an energy organisation in India, Ms. Vasudeva brings over 38 years of petroleum industry experience and is the first Indian recipient of the Platts 'Global CEO of the Year' award in the Energy sector.

 powered bylight_fuzz_icon